ViSurf: Visual Supervised-and-Reinforcement Fine-Tuning for Large Vision-and-Language Models: Conclusion

 \section{Conclusion}

-We propose {\ours}, a single-stage post-training paradigm that integrates the benefits of both SFT and RLVR, motivated by a theoretical analysis of their objectives and gradients.
-The practical implementation of {\ours} involves interleaving ground-truth labels with model-generated rollouts, augmented by three reward control strategies to ensure training stability.
-Experimental results across diverse benchmarks demonstrate that {\ours} outperforms SFT, RLVR, and a sequential SFT \textrightarrow ~RLVR pipeline.
-The subsequent in-depth analysis provides further insights and corroborates the theoretical analysis.
+We present {\ours}, a unified post-training paradigm designed to bridge the gap between Supervised Fine-Tuning (SFT) and Reinforcement Learning from Verifiable Rewards (RLVR).
+Driven by a rigorous theoretical analysis of their respective objectives and gradient dynamics, {\ours} integrates the strengths of both approaches into a single-stage framework.
+Our implementation strategically interleaves ground-truth labels with model-generated rollouts, utilizing three novel reward control strategies to maintain training stability.
+Empirical evaluations across diverse benchmarks demonstrate that {\ours} consistently outperforms standalone SFT, RLVR, and the traditional sequential SFT $\rightarrow$ RLVR pipeline.
+Our in-depth analysis provides deep insights into the framework's behavior, effectively corroborating our theoretical foundations.